digital-dragon/react/react-fe/README.md

+# Welcome to React Nasa picture of the day app.
+This project draws inspiration from TechWithTim tutorial Learn React With This ONE Project I have used css from the repository https://github.com/techwithtim/Learn-React-In-One-Project To run this app locally, please get a Nasa API key Enjoy programming!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.